pavanraotk/gentrack/README.md

 Run the command to create the RDS: ```aws cloudformation create-stack --stack-name=meter-rds --template-body file://cloudformation.json```

-Change the application.properties to point to the RDS URL: `spring.datasource.url`
+Change the application.properties to point to the RDS URL: `spring.datasource.url` Since I do not have a hosted id, I couldn't generate a good Route53Endpoint.

 Run the command to upload the application jar to the S3 bucket: ```aws s3 cp target/meter-reader-0.0.1-SNAPSHOT.jar s3://meter-s3-bucket/meter-reader-0.0.1-SNAPSHOT.jar```